 The Lowell Glacier is the first close up look at a glacier on the Alsek rafting trip.
 When the Lowell Glacier receded it created a basin for Lowell Lake.
 We usually camp on the edge of Lowell Lake for one or two nights.
 The area is a “Martian landscape” with very little foliage.
 This is because as late as the 1950s, Lowell Glacier had stretched all the way to Goatherd Mountain and completely blocked the river.
 There hasn’t been enough time since this event for many plants or trees to establish themselves.
 The sand and clay does a great job at preserving footprints from wildlife moving across the area.

-On our inaugural Alsek trip in 2010, we were doing a layover day.
-Many of the group were on Goatherd Mountain and got a firsthand show of a young bear frolicking in a small swimming pool of water behind our camp.
-Down at camp three of the group-Vicki Mackay, Bruce Quayle, and John Trowbridge stayed behind to watch camp.
+On our inaugural Alsek rafting expedition in 2010, we were doing a layover day.
+Many of the group were hiking on Goatherd Mountain and got a firsthand show of a young bear frolicking in a small swimming pool of water behind our camp.
+Down at camp, three of the group members (Vicki Mackay, Bruce Quayle, and John Trowbridge) stayed behind to watch camp.
 They had no idea the bear was there.
 It was quite a site for John Toner, Walker Mackay, Mindy Mackay and the rest of the hikers to see this bear so close to camp unbeknownst to our group down at camp.

 The Best Fish Tacos Ever and an Energetic Wolverine

-The Spillover Theory of Range Creek and Detour Creek
+The Spillover Theory: Range Creek on the Alsek River and Detour Creek on the Tatshenshini River

 Leaving from Bear Knoll, the canyon widens and offers nice wildlife viewing opportunities.
 Sometimes our trip stop at what we call the “Alaskan Serengeti”.
 The landscape is mostly open with big rolling hills and it is relatively easy to gain elevation, find a nice resting place, and pull out binoculars to scan the landscape.